mind6/Inherit.jl/docs/src/index.md

 	import ..M1

 	@abstractbase struct Berry <: M1.Fruit
-		function pack(time::Int, bunch::Dict{String, AbstractVector{<:Berry}})::Float32 end
+		"the supertype can appear in a variety of positions" function pack(time::Int, bunch::Dict{String, AbstractVector{<:Berry}})::Float32 end
 	end

 	@implement struct BlueBerry <: Berry end

-	function pack(time::Number, bunch::Dict{String, AbstractVector{<:BlueBerry}})::Float32 end
+	"the implementing method's argument types can be broader than the interface's argument types" function pack(time::Number, bunch::Dict{String, AbstractVector{<:BlueBerry}})::Float32 end

-end
-nothing
+	@postinit function myinit()
+		println("docstring of imported `cost` function:\n", @doc cost) end end nothing

 # output
 [ Info: Inherit.jl: processed M1 with 1 supertype having 1 method requirement.
 0 subtypes were checked with 0 missing methods.
 [ Info: Inherit.jl: processed M2 with 1 supertype having 2 method requirements.
 1 subtype was checked with 0 missing methods.
+docstring of imported `cost` function: this implementation satisfies the interface declaration for all subtypes of Fruit

+docstrings from declarations are appended at the end of method comments

 ```

 ## Changing the reporting level